Guidance for cattle keepers on the bovine TB surveillance testing intervals for areas in England, Wales and Scotland for 2017.

 Setting TB testing intervals in England in 2017 (PDF, 90.2KB, 3 pages)

-This has remained the same across Wales since January 2010 regardless of the regional disease situation.
+Following the results of the TB Health Check Wales in 2008, the annual herd TB testing regime was introduced to maintain a high level of disease surveillance.
+Annual herd testing has remained across Wales since January 2010 regardless of the regional disease situation.
 Herds in the Intensive Action Area (IAA) are tested twice yearly as part of the additional cattle controls in place in this area.

 Scotland has been designated officially TB free (OTF) since September 2009.
 As a result, changes were introduced to exempt low risk herds from the default routine testing interval of 48 months that applies to all other non-exempt herds.